Hewlett Neck, New York: Government

 As of September 2025, the Mayor of Hewlett Neck is Moshe Blinder, the Deputy Mayor is Isaac Showman, and the Village Trustees are Ariella Gasner, Isaac Showman, Edward Vilinsky, Russel Weinrib.

 Politics

-In the 2024 United States presidential election, the majority of Hewlett Neck voters voted for Donald J. Trump (R).
+In the 2024 United States presidential election, the majority of Hewlett Neck voters voted for Donald Trump (R).

 Education

 School district

 The Village of Hewlett Neck is located entirely within the boundaries of (and is thus served by) the Hewlett–Woodmere Union Free School District.
 Accordingly, all children who reside within the village and attend public schools go to Hewlett–Woodmere's schools.

 Library district

 The Village of Hewlett Neck is located entirely within the boundaries of (and is thus served by) the Hewlett–Woodmere Library District, which is served by the Hewlett–Woodmere Public Library in the hamlet of Hewlett.